KKOZ (AM)

 KKOZ (AM) & KKOZ-FM are simulcasting radio stations broadcasting on the frequencies of 1430 kHz and 92.1 MHz.
 KKOZ AM & FM are owned by Corum Industries, Inc. 1430 kHz is a regional broadcast frequency.

 The format is News, Talk & Information plus Country music and the stations are located in Ava, Missouri.

-KKOZ is an affiliate of the Kansas City Chiefs radio network.
+KKOZ (pronounced "Cause Radio" when referencing the station on-air) focuses on presenting their listeners with live high school sports coverage, producing and broadcasting football, volleyball, basketball, baseball, and softball games live and on tape delay, as well as other community centered programs.
+KKOZ is also an affiliate of several professional sports play-by-play networks, including the Kansas City Chiefs, Kansas City Royals, and MRN NASCAR Cup Series Racing national radio networks.